 I’m a cat person.
 I’m trying to take care of all animals.
 Unfortunately, we have many stray animals in my hometown.
 I feed and play with them when I go for a walk.
 They love belly rubs although they are shy.
 But all in the animal world I feel most close to cats.

-I adopted a little stray cat five and half years ago.
+I adopted a little stray cat five and a half years ago.
 I found her in front of our apartment.
-She was so tiny, wet, sick and looks so poor.
-We took her our apartment and the next day went to vet.
-She stayed there almost two months.
+She was so tiny, wet, sick, and looks so poor.
+We took her to our apartment and the next day went to the vet.
+She stayed there for almost two months.
 On weekends we took her to our house and got used to spent time together.
-After two moths we couldn’t put her out on the street and she’s been a part of our family since that time.
+After two months we couldn’t put her out on the street and she’s been a part of our family since that time.
 I love her more than everything.
 She taught me unconditional love and she is the symbol of pure love.

-One of the hardest part of living in New York was there was no cats or dogs on streets and if you grew with them it is so tough.
-At my school, we had a social program to discover city and socialize with other students.
+One of the hardest parts of living in New York was there were no cats or dogs on the streets and if you grew with them it is so tough.
+At my school, we had a social program to discover the city and socialize with other students.
 I saw a program about going to Brooklyn Cat Cafe.
-It was one of the most interesting activity for my life cause’ we don’t have that kind of cafes in my country.
-I was so impatient to see the cats and play them.
+It was one of the most interesting activities in my life cause’ we don’t have that kind of cafe in my country.
+I was so impatient to see the cats and play with them.

 I had very moments of happiness.
-I played with, patted and feed them and spent a very high quality hour.
+I played with, patted, and feed them and spent a very high-quality hour.
 Cats looked very healthy and happy.
-They were well-looked after.
+They have well looked after.
 If you are ready for adoption as a material and mentally, I highly recommend it.
 You’ll save one life, you’ll experience pure friendship and you’ll be more sensible of other animals.